bitstadium/HockeyApp-for-Mac/README.md

 * autoSubmit - the .ipa or .xcarchive will be automatically uploaded after it has been opened; you will see the progress bar, but not have the chance to specify release notes; after the upload is finished HockeyApp will be closed.
 * downloadOff - the checkbox "Download" will be set to off after the file was opened.
+* identifier - upload to app with this public identifier
 * notes - absolute path to release notes file
 * notifyOn - the checkbox "Notify" will be set to on after the file was opened.
 * onlyIPA - only for .xcarchive files; uploads only the .ipa file
 * onlyDSYM - only for .xcarchive files; uploads only the .dSYM.zip file
-* setLive - set release type to 'live'
-* setBeta - set release type to 'beta'
 * openNoPage - do nothing after upload was successful
 * openDownloadPage - open the download page after upload was successful
 * openVersionPage - open the version page after upload was successful
+* setAlpha - set release type to 'alpha'
+* setBeta - set release type to 'beta'
+* setLive - set release type to 'live'
+* tags - only allow users who are tagged by these tags to download the app (restrict downloads)
+* token - use this api token instead of the one configured in settings

 Please note that the command line options are passed to the app only at the first start.
 If the HockeyMac is already running, it will not consider any new arguments.